 Manchester real estate is some of the most expensive in Michigan, although Manchester house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Manchester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
-Overall, Manchester is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Manchester who work in management occupations (15.50%), office and administrative support (14.74%), and sales jobs (11.14%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Manchester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manchester is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Manchester who work in management occupations (12.14%), office and administrative support (11.62%), and business and financial occupations (8.33%).

-The per capita income in Manchester in 2010 was $25,544, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $102,176 for a family of four.
+The per capita income in Manchester in 2018 was $36,938, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $147,752 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.

 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manchester include Irish, English, Polish, and French.
+Important ancestries of people in Manchester include German, Irish, English, Polish, and French.

 The most common language spoken in Manchester is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German/Yiddish.